oracle/graalpython/docs/user/FAQ.md

 The team is continuously working to ensure all polyglot features of GraalVM work as a Python user would expect.
 There are still many cases where expectations are unclear or where multiple behaviors are imaginable.
-The team is actively looking at use cases and continuously evolving the Python implementation to provide the most convenient and least surprising behaviour.
+The team is actively looking at use cases and continuously evolving the GraalVM Python runtime to provide the most convenient and least surprising behaviour.

 ### What performance can I expect from GraalVM's Python runtime?